yy2792/RQD_Liq/README.md

 Fund has the information of redemption frequency, settlement period, gate, lockup, tranche instance has the information of when invested in, nav.

-In run.py, we provide read_input function and read_df_to_port function which reads two dataframes, each belongs to the given spreadsheet, function returns a portfolio instance.
+In run.py, we provide read_input function which reads excel file into two dataframes, and read_df_to_port function which reads two dataframes into a portfolio instance.

 ```bash